scs/substrate-api-client/docs/README.md

 # Developer Section

+## TODO List for a new Release
+If a new release is released, the following tasks need to be done:
+1. Update the .toml versions in accordance with the [Semantic Versioning](#semantic-versioning) section.
+2. Add a new tag to the desired commit, see the [Tag generation](#tag-generation) section.
+3. Update and release the new release.

+## TODO list for a new Parity release branch
+To follow a new partiy branch release, the following needs to be done:
+1. Create a new branch with the same name as the parity release and update dependencies.
+See this [commit](https://github.com/scs/substrate-api-client/commit/a50833a922ff98ae59e2fc587e0ab5466b3acab2) for an example update.
+Release branches are based on a specific api-client release, not master.
+2. Push the changes on the new branch and check CI result.
+CI will be triggered automatically if the branch follows the naming scheme of `release-polkadot-v[0-9]+.[0-9]+.[0-9]+*`.
+Results can be looked up [here](https://github.com/scs/substrate-api-client/actions)
+3. After CI passed, update the associated release text with the new branch.
+See [this release](https://github.com/scs/substrate-api-client/releases/tag/v0.16.0) as an example.

 ## Automatic Release generation

 A new draft release gets generated upon a new tag with a name matching `v[0-9]+.[0-9]+.[0-9]+*` (E.g. v1.2.3 and v1.2.3-rc1)